andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Gallops come.
 Gallops go.
 And when the gallops are said and done the clock reads just a shade over 3 minutes.
 Which means we still have a full minute & a half till we're introduced to our friend in the orange T-shirt & light grey pants.
-I keep my eye out for more gallops to break out but it seems the horses are in the stables for good.
+I keep my eye out for more gallops to break out but an intoxicating wave of relief washes over me as I realize the horses are in the stables for good.

-And I'm overwhelmed by an intoxicating wave of relief.

 No gallops!!
 Be gone you vile equine ambulation!!